TheochemUI/eOn/docs/source/user_guide/neighbor_lists.md

 pixi run asv run -E "existing:$(which python)" --quick
 ```

-To compare a vesin-NL branch to `main` without waiting on GHA, build and
+Local pair comparison: build and install both clients (or install
-install both clients (or install sequentially) and run the same ASV class
+sequentially) and run the same ASV class names.
+Review still uses the PR
-names.
-Pair comparison for review uses the PR workflow.
+workflow.

 ## Fortran

-eOn compiles no Fortran.
-The kernels and the vendored vesin Fortran interface
+Fortran kernels and the vendored vesin Fortran interface both live in rgpot.
-both live in rgpot.
 Every kernel reaches vesin the same way:
 `rgpot_neighbors` builds a CSR full neighbour list with pair vectors and
 distances (Verlet `skin` on the C API), and the kernels read rows out of it.
 The per-pot CSR helper modules that used to sit beside the fixed-form kernels